 Career Options

-Upon graduation, students will meet the basic qualifications to apply for The Wildlife Society’s Associate Wildlife Biologist certification, and later the Certified Wildlife Biologist certification following professional experience, providing competitive credentials in today’s job market.
-This program is designed to teach the necessary background and experience to seek careers in the growing wildlife management field and to prepare students to lead in the wildlife profession through advanced technical skill, professional communication, and scientific expertise.
-Students will be prepared to seek employment with government agencies, such as Texas Parks and Wildlife and the U.S. Fish and Wildlife Service, or venture into biological consulting, environmental non-profit agencies, or research-oriented professions.
+Upon graduation, students are qualified to apply for The Wildlife Society’s Associate Wildlife Biologist certification.
+After gaining professional experience, former students are then eligible to pursue certification as a Certified Wildlife Biologist.
+Administered by an internationally-recognized organization, these certifications convey critical expertise and make our students highly competitive job candidates.
+Our rigorous curriculum produces leaders in the field who exhibit advanced technical skill, effective professional communication, and scientific expertise.
+Graduates of the Wildlife Management Track find employment with government agencies, such as Texas Parks and Wildlife and the U.S. Fish and Wildlife Service, or venture into biological consulting, environmental non-profit agencies or research-oriented professions.

 Contact Us